 When divided, there are two (types): (1) conceptual distorted cognition and (2) non-conceptual distorted cognition.
 The definition of the first is a conceptually implying awareness that is deceptive in terms of its own conceptually implied object.
 The definition of a non-conceptual distorted cognition is an awareness having a clear appearance (of an object) that is deceptive in terms of its own manner of cognitively taking it.
 The first is like the two types of grasping for an impossible “soul,” namely of phenomena and persons, while the second is, for instance, like the sensory cognition to which a snow mountain appears to be blue.

-All types of conceptual cognition – also known as conceptually implying awareness (zhen-rig) – are deceptive (‘khrul-ba) in that a static category, for instance the object category (don-spyi) of “Tibet,” represented by some aspect (rnam-pa) similar to a mental hologram, is confused with the involved object, Tibet.
+All types of conceptual cognition – also known as conceptually implying awareness (zhen-rig) – are deceptive (‘khrul-ba) in that a static category, for instance the object category (don-spyi) of “Tibet” is confused with a mental hologram (rnam-pa) of some aspect of Tibet to represent Tibet in some thought about it.
 The appearing object to such a cognition is a static category.
 An appearing object (snang-yul) is the direct object that arises in a cognition as if it were directly in front of the consciousness and is a mental derivative (gzugs-brnyan) of a cognitive object.
-What corresponds to this category, as represented by this mental hologram, is known as its implied object (zhen-yul).
-In the case of a non-distorted conceptual cognition, such as one of Tibet, for instance, the category “Tibet” is the appearing object to your consciousness, while Tibet itself is its implied object.
-Although the mental hologram you use to represent Tibet when thinking about it is not the same as the country itself, nevertheless Tibet is something validly knowable.
+The mental hologram representing the category, is known as the conceptually implied object (zhen-yul) – literally, an object that “clings” to a “basis clung to” (zhen-gzhi, a basis conceptualized about).
+In the case of a non-distorted conceptual cognition, such as one of Tibet, for instance, the category “Tibet” is the appearing object to your consciousness, while the mental hologram representing some aspect of Tibet is its conceptually implied object.
+Although the mental hologram you use to represent Tibet when thinking about it is not the same as the country itself, nevertheless Tibet, as the “basis clung to” is something validly knowable.

-In a distorted conceptual cognition, however, such as that of a permanent, static identity of yourself as a person, the object category “permanent self” is the appearing object to your consciousness, represented by a mental hologram of some aspect of your five aggregates, while an actual permanent self would be the implied object.
-But, since there is no such thing as an actual permanent self with a permanent identity, this conceptual cognition is deceived with respect to what it conceptualizes about, its implied object.
-As such an implied object does not exist, any conceptual cognition in which one thinks in terms of this category, “permanent self,” is distorted.
+In a distorted conceptual cognition, however, such as that of a permanent, static identity of yourself as a person, the object category “permanent self” is the appearing object to your consciousness, represented by a mental hologram of what you imagine a permanent self to be like.
+The mental hologram is the conceptually implied object.
+But, since there is no such thing as an actual permanent self with a permanent identity, this conceptual cognition is deceived with respect to what it conceptualizes about.
+As such a basis clung to does not exist, any conceptual cognition in which one thinks in terms of this category, “permanent self,” is distorted.

 When you see a white snow mountain as blue, such as through a haze at a great distance or when wearing tinted glasses, or when you see two moons by looking at the objective one cross-eyed, mental holograms of such objects appear clearly to your visual consciousness.
 They are not mixed with any categories.
 But your non-conceptual cognition of them is distorted.
 What appear to your visual consciousnesses as if they were actual external objects do not, in reality, exist at all.
 Your manner of cognitively taking (‘dzin-stangs) the object is deceptive and therefore your cognition is distorted.